Die Hard (franchise): A Good Day to Die Hard (2013)

 The fifth film is set a few years later, mostly in Moscow, Russia and the Chernobyl Exclusion Zone, Ukraine.
 McClane finds out that his estranged son John "Jack" McClane, Jr. (Jai Courtney) was arrested in Moscow for murder.
 When he arrives at the Moscow courthouse for Jack, Russian terrorists bomb the building and Jack escapes with imprisoned ex-billionaire Yuri Komarov (Sebastian Koch).
 In an intense car chase, McClane pursues and saves the pair.
 Jack, unhappy at the unexpected arrival, reluctantly picks up his father.
 When they stop at a CIA safe house in Moscow, McClane learns Jack is a deep-cover CIA operative trying to get close to Komarov for his file that incriminates corrupt, high-ranking Russian official Viktor Chagarin (Sergei Kolesnikov).
 Chagarin's henchmen, led by his main enforcer Alik (Radivoje Bukvic), attack the safe house.
 McClane holds them off, and escapes with Jack and Komarov.
 They retrieve a key for the file in Chernobyl, and meet Komarov's daughter Irina (Yuliya Snigir).
 Irina betrays them to Alik.
 The McClanes escape, without Komarov.
 Irina, always on the side of her father Komarov, tries to save him.
 McClane goes after Irina, while Jack chases her father.
-Jack throws Komarov off of the roof and he falls on the rotors of the helicopter and gets eviscerated.
+Jack throws Komarov off of the roof, and he falls on the rotors of the helicopter and is eviscerated.

 It was released on February 14, 2013, to negative reviews and grossed $304.7 million worldwide.